Tony Tannoury, M.D.

 As a pioneer, teacher, and researcher in his field, Dr. Tannoury seizes opportunities to educate others.
 In addition to his multiple publications and lecture appearances, he is the Founder and President of the Spinal Progress and Innovation for the Near East, a founding member of the Society for Minimally Invasive Spinal Surgery (SMISS) and serves as an Editor and Reviewer for The Spine Journal.

 Dr. Tannoury takes his work seriously but with great heart and his accomplishments are numerous.
-However, he is most proud to be called husband to Vivian and father to Jasmine, Tamara, and Mark.
+However, he is most proud to be called husband to Vivian and father to his 3 children.

 Boston University Orthopaedic Surgical Associates